 - You source Campaigns through the Company and contract with the Company and advertise Campaigns on the terms of this Agreement and any Campaign briefs (‘CB’) provided by the Company (the Company has deemed one necessary)

 Clause headings shall not affect the interpretation of this Agreement.

 1. Commencement of Campaign Services

 - The Affiliate shall apply to the Company and register their interest in being involved in an Advertiser’s Campaign subject to the terms of this Agreement.
 The Company may also put forward the name of the Affiliate to certain Advertiser’s which the Company believe would be suited to the advertising methods of the Affiliate.

-- The company may send a IO for a Campaign that the Affiliate is involved in and in this case the IO and this Agreement shall govern the relationship between the Parties.
+- Every month the company will send a new CB for a Campaign that the Affiliate is involved in and in this case the CB and this Agreement shall govern the relationship between the Parties.

 - Affiliate will only promote Advertiser’s brands or conduct Advertiser related Campaigns in such form or manner as expressly approved by Advertiser.
 Without prejudice to Advertiser’s rights or remedies under the ASA, the Affiliate will cease advertising or lead generation activity in respect of the Advertiser brand immediately on Advertiser’s request (whether direct or indirect through Webosaurus), where such approval has not been granted or Advertiser deems such activity to be damaging or detrimental to the Advertiser’s business, goodwill or reputation (or may be likely to cause such damage or detriment).